mohitsinghs/repo/README.md

 Where `z` can be any letter you bind.
 Hitting the tab will show you possible locations.

+## Editor Integration

+### Neovim

+There is a [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) plugin [in my dotfiles](https://github.com/mohitsinghs/dotfiles/blob/master/nvim/lua/lists/repo.lua) that uses this to jump between repositories from within neovim.

+### VSCode

+- I maintain an [extension](https://marketplace.visualstudio.com/items?itemName=mohitsingh.repo) for VSCode that bundles this.
+- There is also `vsix` under releases for those who don't prefer VSCode Marketplace.
+- Checkout [vscode-repo](https://github.com/mohitsinghs/vscode-repo) for sources of the extension.

 ## Configuration

-By default, your home directory will be used for search.
+Your home directory will be used for search by default.
 The config lives in you config directory with name `repo.yml`.

 1. Create config.